ach206/bands-on-demand/README.md

-Bands On Demand: a React based web application
+Bands On Demand: a React based single page application
 ======================================================
 User Interface built with React, designed by Camille Hall.
 With real time Google Maps API and Foursquare API data